Figs, one of mankind's oldest fruits, is only now receiving its due attention in homes across the United States.

 Puree figs, water and vanilla in blender or food processor.
 Use as directed.
 Makes about 1-1/2 cups.

-Nutritional analysis per serving: Calories 178, Protein 2g, Fat 1g, Calories From Fat 4%, Cholesterol 0mg, Carbohydrates 44g, Fiber 9g, Sodium 9mg.
+Nutritional analysis per serving: Calories 178, Protein 2g, Fat 1g, Calories From Fat 4 percent, Cholesterol 0mg, Carbohydrates 44g, Fiber 9g, Sodium 9mg.